Etten, Netherlands

 Etten is a village in the Dutch province of Gelderland.
 It is located in the municipality of Oude IJsselstreek, 7 km southeast of Doetinchem.

 Etten was a separate municipality until 1818, when it was merged with Gendringen.

 History

-It was first mentioned around 1200 as de Ettene.
-The etymology in clear.
+The village was first mentioned around 1200 as de Ettene.
+The etymology is unclear.
 The village started on a river dune along the Oude IJssel.
-The Dutch Reformed Church dates from the 15th century.
-The tower has 11th century elements.
-Castle Schuylenburgh was a medieval castle.
-It was bombed twice during World War II, and later demolished.
-In 1840, it was home to 292 people.
+The Dutch Reformed Church there dates from the 15th century with 11th century elements.
+Castle Schuylenburgh was a medieval castle in the village that was bombed twice during World War II, and later demolished.
+In 1840, the village was home to 292 people.